weaviate/weaviate-io/developers/weaviate/api/graphql/filters.md

 ### `Like`

-Using the `Like` operator allows you to do string searches based on partial match.
-The capabilities of this operator are:
+The `Like` operator filters `text` data based on partial matches.
+It can be used with the following wildcard characters:

 - `?` -> exactly one unknown character
   - `car?` matches `cart`, `care`, but not `car`